PierDeRogatis/.github/README.md

 ### Ciao!
 I'm Pierluigi De Rogatis. 👋

 Greetings from Caserta, Italy.
-By day, I'm a software engineer and architect, but my true laboratory is the rugged trails and mountains of ultra-marathons.
+By day, I'm a business developer and software enthusiast, but my true laboratory is the rugged trails and mountains of ultra-marathons.

 For me, running 100 miles and writing 10,000 lines of code are not that different.
 Both demand **discipline, resilience, and a data-driven obsession with performance**.
 The same mental fortitude that gets me through a grueling race at 3 AM is what fuels me during a long night of debugging.